Step Forward, 3D‑Printed Shoes for a Better Future

 How You Can Help

-Testers: Try a pair, walk a week, share feedback.
+Testers: try a pair, walk for a week, and share feedback.

-Makers: Print a set for your community; we’ll share files and setup sheets.
+Makers: print a set for your community—I’ll share files and setup notes.